 We wanted to create an exhaustive resource that can help all business owners answer this very important and confusing question.
 As such this article is long.
 So, for a quick reference we have added this table of contents to help you guide through the article or if you just want to see the points.

-Different roles needed to sell your business
+The roles and responsibilities needed to sell your business

 To start with, you must understand the different things you need to do sell your business.
 You must read our flagship resource that will provide you with everything you need to know to sell your business.
 We have discussed all the roles in detail in that article.
 As such we will not get into details here.
 The different roles are marketing, financial, legal and advisory.
 You may also consider project management as a role, because selling your business is a project.
 However, this project needs to be executed differently and very discretely as compared to all other projects your company has undertaken.

-Delegate roles to your employees
+Delegate some of the roles to your employees

 You can bring key employees from your company into the sale process and create your team.
 However, they have to be trusted implicitly.
 Any breach of confidentiality can create unrepairable damages.
 If you have trusted employees that can partner with you for 6-9 months and wear these hats really well, then you have a winning team.
 However, such resources need to have a lot of experience buying and selling businesses.
 And, these are all critical roles for the day-to-day operations of the business as well.
 As such, it will be difficult for them to multi-task.
 Selling your business is not just an additional project.
 It is a completely different line of work as compared to your regular operations.
 So if you decide to delegate these roles to your existing employees consider the pros and cons that we mention here.